UncleGrape/UncleGrape/README.md

 * Support for dApps*
 * Intrusion Detection*
 * Extension API*
-* Grape to Grape Relay (Proxy to Proxy)*
+* Grape 2 Grape Relay (Proxy to Proxy)*
 * I2P*
 * Private P2P*
 * 1-way or 2-way Port Knocking Support*
 * Service Avaliabilty Canary*
+* Donate Access When Idle*
+* Rotating Access Credentials*

 *Planned

 ## Project Assumptions
 * User is in China and not using a VPN
+* Discovery of UncleGrape usage results in loss of Users' life
 * User is not able to read/write code
 * Web Host running UncleGrape is secure and trusted
 * Web Host running UncleGrape is in a 5/9/14 eyes country (engress/ingress traffic is being watched)
-* Deep Package Inspection is occuring between user and proxy.
+* Deep Package Inspection is occuring between user and proxy
 * AI based behavior monitoring Policies are deployed against User or UncleGrape